mi6/ic-design-system/CODE_OF_CONDUCT.md

 - Be inclusive.
 - Be respectful to others and considerate of their different viewpoints and opinions.
 - Keep all activity relevant to software development.
-Please do not discuss/provide opinions on MI6, GCHQ, MI5 or the Intelligence Community.
+Please do not discuss/provide opinions on MI6, GCHQ, MI5, HMGCC or the Intelligence Community.
 - Be thoughtful and conscious of how you would like your comments to be interpreted.
 - Be friendly and welcoming.
 We want to grow our community and gain other perspectives.
 We can't do it without the support from you.
 - Be open and try not to be disheartened if your contribution doesn't get approved.